latticexyz/skystrife-workshop/README.md

 ### Reading tables

-Use [RECS](https://mud.dev/client-side) to read the state of tables on the World.
-All of the Sky Strife tables can be found in the public [MUD config](https://github.com/latticexyz/skystrife-leaderboard/blob/main/packages/contracts-skystrife/mud.config).
+Use MUD [Zustand hooks](https://github.com/latticexyz/mud/pull/1843) to read the state of tables on the World.
+All of the Sky Strife tables can be found in the public [MUD config](https://github.com/latticexyz/skystrife-workshop/blob/main/packages/contracts-skystrife/mud.config.ts).

-**Note:** although all tables are defined on the client, only specific tables are actually hydrated to reduce load times.
-The client will not warn you and these tables will appear empty.
-To ensure a table is loaded in the client, add to the `TABLES` array in `setupNetwork`.

 ### Reading different worlds